 The MS shall time its transmissions to the BTS according to signals received from the BTS.
 The MS transmissions to the BTS, measured at the MS antenna, shall be 468,75-TA normal symbol periods (i.e. 3 timeslots-TA) behind the transmissions received from the BTS, where TA is the last timing advance received from the current serving BTS.
 The tolerance on these timings shall be ± 1 normal symbol period.
 For CTS, the tolerance on these timings shall be ± ½ normal symbol period.

+For an MS that transmits to a BTS in response to a RRLP Multilateration Timing Advance Request or RRLP Multilateration Observed Time Difference message (see 3GPP TS 43.059 [6]) the requirement on tolerance on the timings of its transmissions, when operating at and above the reference sensitivity level of the SCH or, in the case of EC operation, at and above the input signal level of the EC-SCH at reference performance (see 3GPP TS 45.005 [11]), shall be [ ±1/8] normal symbol period or better.
+In addition, immediately prior to transmitting to a BTS while performing Multilateration Timing Advance procedure using the RLC Data Block method or the Extended Access Burst Method (see 3GPP TS 44.018 [8] and 3GPP TS 43.059 [6]), the MS shall also calculate the offset between the nominal transmission opportunity, as determined in relation to the estimated timing of the BTS, and the selected transmission opportunity, as dictated by the internal timebase.
+The offset shall be reported as the MS Transmission Offset in the uplink RLC data block or in the Extended Access Burst [6].
+If the selected uplink transmission opportunity occurs earlier than the nominal transmission opportunity, the MS transmission Offset shall be reported as a positive value.
+Similarly, if the selected uplink transmission opportunity occurs later than the nominal transmission opportunity, the MS transmission Offset shall be reported as a negative value.
+Note that upon receiving an assigned TA value the resulting new transmission opportunity (selected according to the nearest available timebase specific transmission opportunity identified after applying the indicated TA value) needs to be in the same direction as before, i.e., if before receiving an assigned TA value the selected uplink transmission opportunity (selected using the nearest available timebase specific transmission opportunity) occurred earlier than the nominal transmission opportunity then the MS shall establish a new nominal transmission opportunity using the indicated TA value and then select an uplink transmission opportunity (selected using the nearest available timebase specific transmission opportunity) that occurs earlier than the new nominal transmission opportunity (and similarly for the case where the selected uplink transmission opportunity occurred later than the nominal transmission opportunity).

 In case of a multislot configuration, the MS shall use a common timebase for transmission of all channels.
 In this case, if the MS, not in EC operation, does not support transmission of reduced symbol period bursts, it may optionally use a timeslot length of 157 normal symbol periods on timeslots TN = 0 and 4, and 156 normal symbol periods on timeslots with TN = 1, 2, 3, 5, 6 and 7, rather than 156,25 normal symbol periods on all timeslots.
 An EC-GSM-IoT MS, when in EC operation, shall use the timeslot length with integer symbol periods, see subclause 5.7.2.